taiki-okano/blog.okano.tokyo/about.markdown

 This is a blog of Taiki, who is currently studying computer science in Germany.

-I grew up in Tokyo with the Korean roots, and decided to go outside of Japan at the age of 20.
+I grew up in Tokyo for the most of my life and decided to go outside of Japan in 2021.

 I have lived in Japan, Germany, and Korea so far.

 I like traveling, computers, and Formula 1.

 I want to share my life or some computer stuffs here.